Lawsuit accusing ABC of racial bias in 'The Bachelor' dismissed

 The men's goals were "laudable," but the rights of the show's producers to control their creative content are protected by the First Amendment, U.S. District Judge Aleta Trauger ruled on Monday in dismissing the case.

-Claybrooks and Johnson had sued ABC, which is owned by Walt Disney Co (DIS.N), Warner Horizon Television Inc, which produces the show, Next Entertainment Inc, NZK Productions Inc and executive producer Michael Fleiss in April.
+Claybrooks and Johnson had sued ABC, which is owned by Walt Disney Co, Warner Horizon Television Inc, which produces the show, Next Entertainment Inc, NZK Productions Inc and executive producer Michael Fleiss in April.

 "We felt from the outset this case was completely without merit and we are pleased the court has found in our favor," WB Entertainment spokesman Paul McGuire said on Tuesday.
-Warner Bros. is a unit of Time Warner Inc (TWX.N).
+Warner Bros. is a unit of Time Warner Inc.

 An attorney representing Claybrooks and Johnson could not be reached for comment on Tuesday.